aepifanov/mos_mu/doc/architecture.md

   gather it from scratch please use flag **gather_customizations: true**.
   This folder is generated by [gather_customizations.yml](#gather_customizationsyml)

-* **customizations_backup** contains backups of gathered customizations.
-  Backup is generated after each gathering customizations process.

 * **customizations_verifications** is used for processing of customizations which contains set of folders (package customization) across the environment.
-  This folder is generated by [verify_customizations.yml](#verify_customizationsyml)
+  This folder is generated by [verify_customizations.yml](../playbooks/tasks/verify_customizations.yml)

 * **customizations_unified** contains unified customizations which will be copied to **patches/00-customizations** folder and used for applying after updating.